 Given the budget dollars invested in mobile endpoints and that pricey employee data plans are becoming crucial tentacles for mobile workforces, it was just a matter of time before a big-league performance monitoring platform emerged.
 Sure, controlling device security settings and doing remote wipes are important, and thus have become emblematic of the BYOD management space.
 But Aternity’s MFPI goes so much further in keeping things as they should be for large fleets of important mobile devices.
 This really is one of those frameworks that everyone with an interest in network device monitoring and management should see at least once.
 Even if it's not the right fit for you, Aternity's latest signals a new seriousness for performance monitoring of the mobile space.
 It's powerful, cool, and a product whose time has come.

-I have no Aternity relationship.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+I have no Aternity relationship.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio